Saikai-oyo/Saikai/README.md

 * Delete the position 🗑️
 * View all positions 🖼️

-and will be add at the next version !
+and more will be add at the next version !

 ### License